-In connection with the appointment of Dr. Hunkapiller as our Chairman, President and Chief Executive Officer during January 2012, our Board of Directors granted him an option to purchase 1,000,000 shares of our common stock at an exercise price of \$3.01 per share.
-Consistent with our new hire grants, this option is scheduled to vest as to twenty five percent of the shares subject to the option after one year, and the remaining shares will vest monthly over the following three years.
+In connection with the appointment of Dr. Hunkapiller as our Chairman, President and Chief Executive Officer in January 2012, our Board of Directors granted him an option to purchase 1,000,000 shares of our common stock at an exercise price of \$3.01 per share.
+Consistent with our new hire grants, this option is scheduled to vest as to twenty-five percent of the shares subject to the option after one year, and the remaining shares vest monthly over the following three years.

-During February of 2012, in consideration of our 2011 commercial accomplishments, to provide ongoing long-term incentives, and to promote the retention of our executives, our Compensation Committee approved additional option grants to our executives with an exercise price of \$4.79 as set forth in the "Grants of Plan-Based Awards" section of this proxy statement.
+Stock option awards to executives including our named executive officers are granted annually.
+In February 2012, as part of the Company's annual focal grant program and in consideration of our 2011 commercial accomplishments, to provide ongoing long-term incentives, and to promote the retention of our executives, our Compensation Committee approved additional option grants to our executives with an exercise price of \$4.79 as set forth in the "Grants of Plan-Based Awards" section of this proxy statement.
+These options will vest over five years, with 20% vesting on the first anniversary and the remainder vesting monthly thereafter.

-Benefits.
+Benefits